lillianzhang331/JobComparison/GroupProject/Docs/DesignDocument.md

 * User is operating on an Android device.
 * Utility classes will be used to represent money.
 * The application will be in English.
-* The device will not maintain cross session state.
+* The device will maintain cross session state.
 * User will not have to sign in or create an account to use the application.

 ### 1.2 Constraints
 This application is designed with the following constraints in mind:
-* The application will not keep track of information from another session so if the user exits out of application, they will have to enter information again.
+* The application will keep track of information from another session assuming that the user saves it.
+So if the user exits out of application and reopens it, their previous data will be retained.
 * There is no way to edit or delete job offers.
 * The user can edit the current job multiple times, but cannot delete it.
 * When adding the current job or a job offer, all fields are mandatory for the job details to be saved.